Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: The ground-state energy for atoms in an external trap

-Throughout our calculation we keep the system parameters which correspond to the JILA trap~\cite{Anderson}.
-The mass $m=87 $ amu, trap frequency $\omega_{ho} = 2 \pi \times 77.78$ Hz and the scattering length $a_s=100 $ Bohr.
-As a unit of length we choose the oscillator unit (o.u.) of length $a_{ho} =\sqrt{\frac{\hbar}{m \omega_{ho}}}$ and the energy unit as the harmonic oscillator energy $\hbar \omega_{ho}$.
-For the mean-field GP equation, the two-body potential is chosen as the zero-range potential $V(r)= \frac{4 \pi \hbar^2 a_s}{m}\delta(r)$, where $a_s$ is the $s$-wave scattering length~\cite{Dalfovo}.
-It is shape-independent and completely ignores the energy dependence of scattering amplitude.
-We choose the realistic van der Waals interaction as
+Throughout our calculation we keep the system parameters fixed at values which correspond to the JILA trap~\cite{Anderson}.
+The mass $m=87 $ amu, the trap frequency $\omega_{ho} = 2 \,\pi \times 77.78$ Hz and the scattering length $a_s=100$ Bohr.
+However, for comparison with the DMC results with repulsive a hard sphere interaction, we also compute the ground-state energy for few bosons with a larger scattering lengths $a_{s} = 1000$ Bohr and $a_{s} = 10000$ Bohr.
+As a unit of length we choose the oscillator unit (o.u.) of length $a_{ho} =\sqrt{\hbar/(m \,\omega_{ho})}$ and the energy unit as the harmonic oscillator energy $\hbar \,\omega_{ho}$.
+For the mean-field GP equation, the two-body potential is chosen as the zero-range potential $V(r)= 4 \,\pi\,\hbar^2\, a_s\,\delta(r)/m$ \cite{Dalfovo}.
+This potential is shape-independent and completely ignores the dependence of energy on the scattering amplitude.
+We choose the realistic van der Waals interaction

 with $C_6= 6.489755 \times 10^{-11}$ o.u. for $^{87}$Rb atoms~\cite{Pethick}.
 For a given value of $r_c$, $a_s$ is calculated by looking at the zero-energy solution of the two-body Schr\"odinger equation Eq.~(\ref{eq.tbse}), where $V(r_{ij})$ is the van der Waals potential~\cite{Pethick}.
-Its asymptotic form quickly attains $\eta(r_{ij}) \sim C(1 - \frac{a_s}{r_{ij}})$ from which $a_s$ is calculated~\cite{Pethick}.
-We choose the value of $r_c=1.121054 \times 10^{-3}$ o.u. which corresponds to $a_s=100$ Bohr$=0.00433$ o.u..
+Its asymptotic form quickly attains $\eta(r_{ij}) \sim C(1 - a_s/r_{ij})$ from which $a_s$ is determined~\cite{Pethick}.
+We choose the value of $r_c=1.121054 \times 10^{-3}$ o.u. which corresponds to $a_s=100 \;{\rm Bohr} =0.00433\; {\rm o.u.}$.
 It is to be noted that although $r_c$ is almost four times smaller than $a_s$, they are of same order.
-Smaller values of $r_c$ [corresponding to larger number of nodes in $\eta(r_{ij})$] has not been chosen to avoid the presence of many-body bound states and clustering.
-It is also to be noted that for hard sphere scattering, the effective range $r_e$ increases linearly with $a_s$, as $r_e=\frac{2}{3}a_s$, whereas for the van der Waals potential $r_e$ is determined from $a_s$ by
+Smaller values of $r_c$ (corresponding to a larger number of nodes in $\eta(r_{ij})$) are not chosen to avoid the presence of the many-body bound states and clustering.
+It should also be noted that for hard-sphere scattering, the effective range $r_e$ increases linearly with $a_s$, as $r_e=\frac{2}{3}a_s$, whereas for the van der Waals potential $r_e$ is determined from $a_s$ by \cite{Gao}

-where $\beta_{6}=(mC_{6}/\hbar^{2})^{1/4}$ and $x_{e}= \Big [ \Gamma(1/4) \Big ]^{2}/2\pi$.
+where $\beta_{6}=(m\,C_{6}/\hbar^{2})^{1/4}$ and $x_{e} = \big[\Gamma(\frac{1}{4})\big ]^{2}/2\pi$.
 The calculated value of $r_{e}$ for our present work is $1.251 \times 10^{-3}$ o.u. which is comparable with but greater than the value of $r_{c}$, as expected.